On-line Club Affiliation 2022/23 is Now Live

 U14 Girls – 11v11 & ‘girls’

 U16 Girls – 11v11 & ‘girls’

-Clubs with Youth and/or Wheelchair teams should note other mandatory FA Safeguarding criteria for Club Affiliation:-
+Clubs with Youth and/or Wheelchair teams should note the following mandatory FA Safeguarding criteria for Club Affiliation:-

-• Club Secretary, Chair, Treasurer and Welfare Officer must all have completed the FA Safeguarding for Committee Members (SCM).
-This free course can be accessed through the following link https://learning.thefa.com/enrol/index.php?id=308 and is valid for three years from the date of issue.
-Additional instructions are published below.
+- Club Secretary, Chair, Treasurer and Welfare Officer must all have completed the FA Safeguarding for Committee Members (SCM).
+This free course can be accessed through the following link https://falearning.thefa.com/course/view.php?id=77.

-• All youth team (Under 18 and below) and wheelchair team managers and coaches are required to have an in-date, FA accepted, Disclosure and Barring Scheme (DBS) check (within three years of issue date) at the point of affiliation.
+- All youth team (Under 18 and below) and wheelchair team managers and coaches are required to have an in-date, FA accepted, Disclosure and Barring Scheme (DBS) check at the point of affiliation.
 Managers and Coaches can be named against youth teams without a FA DBS check, but affiliation cannot be approved by the County FA until they have an in-date DBS check (in line with FA regulations).
 Information for Clubs and individuals to follow to obtain DBS checks is published below.

-• An individual cannot be a named manager/coach for more than four different youth teams within the same or different clubs, although they can be named as assistant manager/assistant coach for more than four teams.
+- An individual cannot be a named manager/coach/assistant manager/assistant coach for more than four different youth teams within the same or different clubs.

 - Adult Clubs that register 16 & 17 years olds during the 2022/23 season are reminder of the best practice that applies to them.
 Please click here to view the guide.
 This instruction will become mandatory at the start of the 2023/24 season.

 For more information about FA Safeguarding requirements, please refer to guidance published by The FA at //www.thefa.com/football-rules-governance/safeguarding